abrxrk/Premier-League-Fantasy/README.md

 <img width="1407" alt="Screenshot 2024-06-22 at 11 29 13 PM" src="https://github.com/Erik-Cupsa/PLWebsite/assets/86483911/022e82ae-5190-49a4-a15d-87fc8227a579">

-You can find the [project here!](https://premierzone.vercel.app/)
-Note: The backend is currently not being hosted, this will be fixed in one to two business weeks...
+Note: This Project is currently an ongoing one, will publish the final version once its done...

 ## Features